 For most athletes, the honest answer would be no. If you are on the fence after you read that question, then the answer for you as well is no. Do you get pumped and attack a set of glute-ham raises or tempo pull-ups the same as you would a snatch or any other classic lift?
 I understand it is not as exciting for most of us, but it holds an entirely new set of benefits and rewards to be gained that most athletes are missing out on.

-In the Invictus 8-Week Strength Program starting May 1st, you will spend a lot of time working on not only the main lifts; squat, bench press, overhead press and deadlift, but we will be working some accessories as well.
-Below you will learn why keeping accessory lifts in your training program will benefit your training.
+In the Invictus 8-Week Strength Program we put a huge focus on working on not only the main lifts; squat, bench press, overhead press and deadlift, but accessories as well.

 Benefits of Accessory Training